 If you're only familiar with the 4Kids dub of Yu-Gi-Oh!, you've missed out on a lot of gruesome content.
 Even if you watch the anime with subtitles, you're only getting a small portion of the graphic content the series has to offer.
 In the manga, things get very disturbing.
 It's amazing this story was ever marketed to children.

-Dark moments from the Yu-Gi-Oh! manga include suicide, attempted murder, actual murder, forced hallucinations, and more.
+Dark moments from the Yu-Gi-Oh! manga include self-harm, aggression toward others, forced hallucinations, and more.
 Yu-Gi-Oh! fans with a low tolerance for horror might want to leave this series on the shelf - but those with a penchant for creepy manga might just end up loving it.

 Yu-Gi-Oh! isn't the only manga with a far more cheerful anime counterpart, but it's one of the most memorable.

 Pegasus meets a gruesome end in the manga.
 At the conclusion of the Duelist Kingdom arc, Yami Bakura rips Pegasus's Millennium Eye out, instantly putting an end to his life.

 Pegasus reappears several times in the Yu-Gi-Oh! anime and its sequel series, Yu-Gi-Oh!
 GX and Yu-Gi-Oh!
 5D's.
 In the manga, however, he remains in his grave.